Auriel3003/Encryption-Techniques/README.md

 # Cryptography Toolbox 💼🔒

 Welcome to the Cryptography Toolbox!
 This open-source repository is your ultimate destination for learning and implementing various cryptographic techniques to secure your data.
-Whether you're a student, a developer, or simply curious about the world of encryption, this toolbox is here to make cryptography accessible and fun. 🚀
+Developed by **Samael3003** and guided by **Prof. Dr. Vijay Mane Sir**, this toolbox is here to make cryptography accessible and fun. 🚀

 ## Features 🌟